alfateam/a/README.md

 __0.3.4__
 Cache was cleared at wrong time.
 This could lead to overflow when running large amount of tests.
 __0.3.3__
-Error in documentation about structs.  s
+Error in documentation about structs.
 __0.3.2__
 Mocks can be set up to throw.
 __0.3.1__